 (Photo via Shutterstock)

 The trick-or-treaters are gone and the costumes and decorations will soon be packed away, but what about the pumpkins?
-What will become of them now that we're quickly moving onto Thanksgiving and Christmas, with Halloween quickly fading in the rear-view mirror?
+What will become of your porch decorations now that Halloween is in the rear-view mirror and we're busy getting ready for Thanksgiving and Christmas?

 One good option is to compost your pumpkins.
 Composting helps keep waste out of our landfills and also reduces greenhouse gas emissions.
 And pumpkins are about 90 percent water, so they break down quickly, said Kate Caldwell, an interpretive naturalist at Plum Creek Nature Center.

 Sending pumpkins or similar waste to landfills "is a lose-lose situation," Caldwell said.
 It's adding more waste to our already full landfills.
-Then, as the waste breaks, they create leachate, which is liquid that percolates through the decomposing waste at a landfill.
+Then, as the waste breaks down, it creates leachate, which is liquid that percolates through the decomposing waste at a landfill.
 Leachate can eventually make its way into the groundwater and nearby waterways, so landfills have to spend money to catch or prevent the leachate.

 You don't even have to have a compost pile already established at home to compost your jack-o-lanterns.
 You can simply break it up into smaller pieces and cover it with some fallen leaves and forget about it, Caldwell said.
 Nature will do the rest.